teknologisk-institut/pattern_manager/README.md

 - Unit test have been created for source code modules (Python unittest library).
 - Package added to ROS build farm.
 - Documentation added to ROS documentation index.

-#### Work-in-progress
-- Extensive behaviour and API documentation, and tutorials for the ROS wiki page.
+- Tutorials added to the ROS wiki page.

 ### Example tree structure